fpc/FPCSource/packages/fcl-xml/tests/README.txt

 --------------------------------------------
 The following issues were encountered while testing the parser.
-Fortunately, none of these change the category of any test, but in some cases cause incorrect error message and/or postion to be reported.
+Fortunately, none of these change the category of any test, but in some cases cause incorrect error message and/or position to be reported.

 1) xmltest/not-wf/sa/081.xml
    xmltest/not-wf/sa/082.xml